 VIDEO: The 2016 Dorothy Day cohort made new friends, a whole host of memories and a huge difference in the community.
 Watch our photo slide show on YouTube.

-Sponsored by the Office of Campus Ministry, the Dorothy Day Program gives first year students the opportunity to participate in community service while working alongside a Sister of St. Joseph or in a local social service agency.
-Students arrive on campus a week before classes, live in the dorms, and reflect on their experience, all while providing assistance to programs where Sisters of St. Joseph minister or to other sponsored ministries.
+Sponsored by the Office of Campus Ministry, the Dorothy Day Program offers incoming first year students the opportunity to participate in a week long service experience at a Sister of St. Joseph sponsored ministry or in a local social service agency.
+Students arrive on campus a week before the beginning of the academic year, live in the residence halls, and reflect on their experience.

-Through service work at the local sites, participants have the opportunity to explore and reflect on Catholic Social Teaching and the importance of our mission and values as a college founded by the Sisters of Saint Joseph.
-Dorothy Day service sites include Open Pantry, Holyoke Homework House, Mont Marie, and The Gray House.
+Through service work at the local sites, first year students have the opportunity to explore and reflect on Catholic Social Teaching and the essence of the life at Elms College through our mission and values as a college founded by the Sisters of Saint Joseph.

 For further information on the Dorothy Day Program, please email firstname.lastname@example.org or call the Campus Ministry Office at 413-265-2289 or 413-265-2468.

 We are a private Catholic coeducational liberal arts college founded in 1928 by the Sisters of St. Joseph of Springfield, Massachusetts.
 Elms College is located in Chicopee, Massachusetts, and grants associate's, bachelor's, master's, and doctoral degrees.